Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Results for Massless Neutrinos

 First and foremost, we underscore that this preference is further validated in light of the present reanalysis.
 When considering the ACT-DR4 data in combination with the BAO data, the results we obtain at 68\% CL read:

-Of significant importance is the fact that the PL analysis confirms the preference for $\nu$DM interactions, unequivocally demonstrating that it arises by an actual improvement in the $\chi^2$ value of the fit and showing a perfect agreement with the results obtained from the marginalized distribution.
+Of significant importance is the fact that the PL analysis confirms the preference for $\nu$DM interactions, unequivocally demonstrating that it arises by an actual decrease of the $\chi^2$ value of the fit and showing a perfect agreement with the results obtained from the marginalized distribution.
+This improvement essentially happens in the region of large multipoles ($\ell>2000$) of the ACT-DR4 TTTEEE likelihood, see Appendix \ref{sec:AppendixB}.

 Secondly, we take another step forward in the study of these intriguing signals by expanding our analysis to include the recent ACT-DR6 lensing likelihood~\cite{ACT:2023kun, ACT:2023dou}.
 As already mentioned, the different behavior of neutrino free-streaming in the presence of $\nu$DM interactions, as well as the broader phenomenology described in \autoref{sec:theory}, can result in a reduction of power in the matter spectrum at small scales, thereby leaving imprints on the lensing potential.
 In addition, the spectrum of temperature anisotropies at high-$\ell$ becomes proportional to the lensing spectrum.
 All these reasons lead us to anticipate that ongoing efforts in the reconstruction of the DM distribution through the lensing spectrum could potentially improve our constraints on interactions.
 Considering ACT-DR4 in conjunction with ACT-DR6 and BAO data, we get: